-Left, Precious Blood Sister Anne Schulz, right, and religion teacher Daicia Daniels explain the various vocations in the church during a vocations night at Mother Teresa Catholic Elementary School in Liberty Township, Ohio; right, students listen to the presentation on vocations.
+Left, Precious Blood Sister Anne Schulz, right, and religion teacher Daicia Daniels explain the various vocations in the church during a vocations night at Mother Teresa Catholic Elementary School.
+Right, students at Mother Teresa Catholic Elementary School in Liberty Township, Ohio, listen to a presentation on vocations.

 Sometimes faith in action starts early.